reeb-2000/Audio-Deepfake-Detection/README.md

 This section breaks down three promising ways to spot audio deepfakes, focusing on how technically strong they are, whether they can work in real time and how useful they are for catching AI-generated speech in actual conversations.

 1. RawNet2

 What makes it stand out:
 It’s an end to end model that learns straight from raw audio waveforms.
-So unlike older methods, we don’t have to extract features like MFCCs manually—it just learns what it needs on its own.
+So unlike older methods, we don’t have to extract features like MFCCs manually ,it just learns what it needs on its own.

 How it performs:
 Achieved an Equal Error Rate (EER) of 1.85% on the ASVspoof2019 LA dataset.